-TOP is trading at $80 and we think the price will rise.
+TOP is trading at $80, and we think the price will rise.
 We decide to place a bull put spread by shorting the 79 strike at 5.00 and going long the 75 strike at 2.00.
-Our credit and max profit for this position is 3.00.
+Our credit and max profit for this position are 3.00.

 We can figure out our max loss on the position by taking the difference between the strikes minus the credit that we received.
 Using the numbers from above our max loss is: 79 - 75 - 3.00 = 1.00.

 Since we are bullish, our delta will be positive while the rest of our Greeks are negative.

 How We Choose Our Strikes For The Spread

 There are several ways we can choose our strikes: target price, skew or by return.
 A lot of traders will pick their strikes based on target price.
 If they think the underlying is going to head to a specific price, they will set their short strike at that price.